Useful information and guidance about support services for parents, such as education welfare, special needs and financial assistance.

 School children of parents or carers who receive support payments may be eligible for free school meals.

-The Virtual School (Looked after Children Education Service) is a multi-disciplinary support service for Calderdale Looked After Children, schools and carers.
+The Virtual School is a multi-disciplinary support service for Calderdale Children who are Looked After, schools and carers.

 If you need to make a complaint about a school related issue it is important that you follow the correct procedure.